 We also need to remember that Christians are not immune to superstitions either.
 Often, without even meaning to, we behave in a superstitious way.
 For example, if $6.66 pops up on a cash register while buying groceries, some Christians freak out and ask to pay another price.
 Christians might cross their fingers (to make a cross), an old Christian superstition, for good luck and protection.
 Or a bride might not want her groom to see her before the wedding so she doesn’t bring bad luck into the marriage.

 In the same way that the weather is not controlled by a groundhog, so are the events of our daily lives not controlled by superstitious things such as mirrors, black cats, or ladders.
-Instead of trusting in manmade superstitions, we need to trust in our sovereign God who loves and cares for us and teach others to do the same.
+Instead of trusting in manmade superstitions, we need to trust in our sovereign God who loves and cares for us and and we need to teach others to do the same.